 CUA50815 Diploma of Music Industry – Sound Production

-CUA50815 Diploma of Music – Sound Production is part of the Music Training Package.
-It is designed for people who wish to develop specialist expertise in the music industry and learn how to apply sound production principles in practical situations such as setting up and operating stage monitor systems and composing and producing sound recordings.
+This course is designed for people who wish to develop specialist expertise in the music industry and learn how to apply sound production principles in practical situations such as setting up and operating stage monitor systems and composing and producing sound recordings.

 The Diploma follows the Certificate IV which teaches the skills and how to apply the skills in technical production in the Music Industry.
 The Diploma teaches how to manage the skills.